On the road in the southern Dahlener Heide

 By car or rental car

-With your own vehicle or rental car*, you can travel to Luppa via the B6 (road Leipzig – Dresden).
+With your own vehicle, rental car* or camper van*, you can travel to Luppa via the B6 (road Leipzig – Dresden).
 Who comes over the freeway A 14, should leave in Mutschen and arrive over Wermsdorf, Luppa at Dahlen.

 Accommodation in the Dahlener Heide

-Those who already get off the train in Kühren and only want to cycle a little with luggage will find accommodation in the beautifully restored villa at Rittergut Heyda.* Two bedrooms are available – one with a double bed, the other with a bunk bed.
+Those who already get off the train in Kühren and only want to cycle a little with luggage will find accommodation in the beautifully restored villa at Rittergut Heyda.* It is immediately beside the Manor house.
+Two bedrooms are available – one with a double bed, the other with a bunk bed.
 So up to 4 guests can use the hostel.
 Kitchen with oven and fireplace room complete the offers.
 Outside you can also barbecue.
 Via Frauwalde and Ochsensaal you can go into the heath!
+And with bicycle or car via local roads in 8km to the Hohburg Hills.

 In Schmannewitz you can book your vacation apartment with the Deutschmann family*.
 This apartment is suitable for four persons, but it can also be up to 6 persons (sofa bed in the living room).
 The kitchen and bathroom are well equipped, in the garden you can barbecue and play table tennis.
 From Schmannewitz all destinations in the Dahlener Heide can be easily reached by bike.
 The Waldbad is tempting!
 Shopping is possible in Schildau or Dahlen.
 From Schmannewitz through the forest via Ochsensaal or Sitzenroda, a visit to the Schildbürger is a nice further route option!